energimolnet/energimolnet-ng/README.md

 ## Usage example

 Documentation regarding authentication, the available endpoints, and response data format can be found [at Apiary](http://docs.energimolnetv2.apiary.io/).
-Note that the 2.0 API is currently in BETA and will change prior to public release.

 ## Authenticating user